Knowledge base

 Has this FAQ been helpful?

-This guide is about IP addresses, those…
+This guide is about IP addresses, including…

-• …assigned by your Internet Service Provider (ISP) when establishing an Internet connection to your Infomaniak product.
+• … assigned by your Internet Service Provider (ISP) when establishing an Internet connection to your Infomaniak product.

 • Here are the main advantages:

-• Better connection stability.
+• Improved connection stability.

 • Reduced risk of a bad reputation due to websites sharing the same IP address.